-Click on the image to the left to view Dan's beard gallery.
+Click on the image above to view Dan’s beard gallery.

 Obviously, Dan qualifies.
-Read his beard story below and be sure to check out Dan's beard gallery.
-Some of Dan's beard photos were taken exclusively for all about beards.
+Read his beard story below and be sure to check out Dan’s photo album.
+Some of Dan’s beard photos were taken exclusively for all about beards.

 How did you find the web site “all about beards”?

 I was 16 years old when I found the site.
 I had a decent beard for a teenager.
 I did a web search for beards.
 I was curious about what started serious facial growth at 14.
 Before that, I was in the 7th grade with black hairs on my chin and an incoming dark mustache fuzz.

 How did the “all about beards” site influence your decision to grow a beard?

 I was already growing one before I knew about the site and always maintained it afterwards.

 Was the site’s information on growing a beard helpful to you?

 Was the site’s information on beard grooming useful?

 My beard is very curly, spirally, wirey.
 I just get scared when I brush it and see a lump of murdered hairs.
 So I brush once a week or less.
 There is no conditioner I’ve found that can tame my beard.
 Giving my beard a style is something I rarely have done.
 I would just hate to have to shave everything if I made an error.
 I’m too busy trying to impress people with this bush on my face to experiment.
 Besides, a full beard, like they say here in New York, is “The bomb!”